-Note that the files are stored in your \user\ library, which is not normally visible in Finder as Apple hides it by default.
+Note that the files are stored in your user library, which is not normally visible in Finder as Apple hides it by default.
 To restore a local TypeIt4Me snippet set from Time Machine:

 - 1. Connect your Time Capsule or other external backup drive. - 2.
 Click on Go in the Finder menu bar. - 3.
-Hold down the alt/option key. - 4.
-Click on Library when it appears in the menu. - 5.
+Hold down the alt / option key on your keyboard. - 4.
+Click on Library when it appears in the open Go menu. - 5.
 Navigate to Application Support > TypeIt4Me > Sets - 6.
-Launch Time Machine - 7.
+Launch Time Machine. - 7.
 Navigate to the most recent backup of the Sets folder(s) you want and restore.